Legal Construction Considerations in Design-Build Contracts

 Clarity in Contractual Language

-To minimise misunderstanding, legal paperwork in design-build contracts must be precisely crafted.
+To minimise misunderstanding, legal paperwork in design-build contracts must be precisely crafted by specialist contract lawyers.
 Language clarity is critical to ensuring that all parties involved understand their rights, obligations, and responsibilities.
 This involves outlining the scope of the project, timetables, and performance goals.

 Allocation of Risk